christophermoverton/supergraph_example2/README.md

-Here's a `README.md` file for your MongoDB-based Rust GraphQL project:

-# MongoDB GraphQL API in Rust
+# MongoDB Supergraph GraphQL API Example in Rust

 This project is an example of a GraphQL API implemented in Rust, with MongoDB as the backend database.
 It demonstrates how to set up a GraphQL server using `async-graphql` and `actix-web`, and how to connect to a MongoDB database using the `mongodb` crate.